qexat/garnet/README.md

     __println(fib(40))
 end
 ```

 There’s a bunch of small programs in its test suite here: <https://hg.sr.ht/~icefox/garnet/browse/tests/programs>
 And some slightly-more-interesting-but-often-still-hypothetical bits of programs here: <https://hg.sr.ht/~icefox/garnet/browse/gt>
 Syntax is *mostly* fixed but there's plenty of details that can still be a WIP.

 # Current state

-As of spring 2023 he typechecker seems to more or less work but some backend work needs to happen before some sorts of generic type code can be actually compiled.
+As of spring 2023 he typechecker seems to more or less work but some backend work needs to happen before certain code using generics can be actually compiled.
+So while I work on that there's a bunch of other things that can be worked on more or less outside of that critical path.

 Just to make sure people have some realistic expectations.